getsling/getsling-api-docs/docs/oauth.md

 ## Prerequisites

 We need OAuth2 client available, so we need to create one first.
 Unfortunately there's no UI for doing that yet, so one needs to hit Sling API directly to do so.
-Org admin access token can be taken from browser's console API requests, when logged in as admin.
+Org admin access token can be taken from the browser's console API requests, when logged in as admin (see the instructions how to do that [here](https://github.com/getsling/getsling-api-docs#authentication)).

 ```
 curl https://api.getsling.com/oauth2/client
+  -X POST
   -H 'Authorization: ORG_ADMIN_ACCESS_TOKEN'
   -d '{"grantType": "authorization_code", "grantType": "authorization_code", "scopes": [], "redirectUris": ["https://my.redirect.uri"]}'
   -H 'Content-type: application/json'
 ```

-The request will return client credentials and this is the only moment when end user would actually see client secret complimenting client id - after credentials creation, client secret is kept hased in the db.
+The request will return client credentials and this is the only moment when the end user would actually see client secret complimenting client id.
 In case he needs new credentials, he will be able to rotate those, but this functionality is pending implementation.

 ## Oauth2 Bearer Token